matteobarbera/mavlab_wiki_fork/Lab-standards.md

 * LibreOffice (WXL)
 * ? qelectrotech https://qelectrotech.org
   ? https://sourceforge.net/projects/tinycad/
-* Motive v2.0(Optitrack)
+* Motive v2.x (Optitrack)

 # Google services
 Sadly not open, but access to all your data pragmatic for the time being

 # Hardware PCB/schematic designs AP

-* Current From EAGLE to KiCAD wherever feasable
+* Current From EAGLE to KiCAD wherever feasible
 In some scenarios Altium v19 may be used

 # RC transmitters